-Shoolini University in Himachal Pradesh is one of the top-ranked universities in the country.
-It offers a cutting-edge MBA program designed by top industry honchos and illustrious academicians.
-The programme is ranked in the 76-100 band in Management as per NIRF, Govt. of India.
+Shoolini University offers a cutting-edge MBA program designed by top industry honchos and illustrious academicians.
+The programme is ranked in the 100-125 band in Management as per NIRF, Govt. of India.
 It equips students with the knowledge, mentorship, network, exposure and experience they need to make a mark in Management in the global arena.

 Our dedicated and proactive Placement Cell gives a foothold to students in the industry, higher education and entrepreneurship.
 The School of Business Management conducts regular campus placements.
 During the Placement Week, a large number of MNCs and leading companies visit the campus for on-the-spot placements.

 Our MBA students secure top placements with excellent pay packages in reputed companies such as Genpact, ICICI, Marsh & McLennan, C-Step, Toyota, Airtel, Tata Hitachi, HDFC Bank, Oberoi, Abacus O shore from Seychelles, Religare India, Infoline and many more.